-11 The film-coated tablets can be divided equally into 2 x 25 mg lacosamide.
+9 The film-coated tablets are divisible into 2 x 25 mg lacosamide at the same dose.

-12 The dose range depends on whether valproate and/or inducers of glucuronidation of lamotrigine are also being taken.
+10 The dose range depends on whether valproate and/or inducers of glucuronidation of lamotrigine are also being taken.
 The upper limit of the range can be used with adjunctive therapy WITHOUT valproate and WITH inducers of glucuronidation of lamotrigine.